Carrington Power Station: Construction, design and specification

 Barge transport was used where possible for all heavy loads, such as the gas turbines.
 Shipments from global locations such as China, Indonesia, Germany, Poland and Spain navigated to Ellesmere port in Cheshire and eventually along the Manchester Ship Canal to the Carrington site.
 The 40 km trip from Ellesmere to Carrington was undertaken a total of 20 times.
 Across the 800 kilometres of waterways travelled, approx. 8,000 tonnes of equipment was transported.
 ESB claimed that this was 50% more efficient than road transport and that 200 tonnes of carbon dioxide emissions were prevented as a result.
 Given the large workforce at the project, a ‘green travel plan’ was also implemented where workers were transported to and from the site via double-decker buses from satellite car parks.
 These measures reduced the impact of traffic on local residents.
 Due to the sustainable approaches adopted during construction of the station, the project was shortlisted for a UK corporate responsibility award in 2014.

-The station is a Combined-Cycle Power Plant (CCPP), using natural gas to generate 884MW of electricity.
-The CCPP uses both a gas and a steam turbine together, to produce up to 50 percent more electricity from the same fuel than a traditional simple-cycle plant.
+The station is a combined-cycle power plant (CCPP), using natural gas to generate 884MW of electricity.
+The CCPP uses both a gas and a steam turbine together, to produce up to 50 per cent more electricity from the same fuel than a traditional simple-cycle plant.
 The waste heat from the gas turbine is routed to the nearby steam turbine, which generates additional power.
 Carrington consists of two CCPP KA26-1 units.
 At operating design conditions, each CCPP unit generates 442.3 MW net output.
 The station generates enough power to meet the electricity needs of one million homes in the UK and began commercial operation on 18 September 2016.

 In 2013, Severfield plc contracted with the Duro Felguera group to provide steelwork for the new Carrington Power Station.
 Duro Felguera's UK subsidiary refused to pay a December 2014 stage payment.
-Severfield obtained adjudication under the Housing Grants, Construction and Regeneration Act 1996 for £2,470,231.97, and then sought summary judgement from the High Court of Justice to enforce payment for a reduced amount of £1,445,495.78.
-Judge Smith refused because part of the sum related to a power plant and was therefore excluded from the 1996 Act, and the adjudicator's jurisdiction.
+Severfield obtained adjudication under the Housing Grants, Construction and Regeneration Act 1996 for £2,470,231.97, and then sought summary judgment from the High Court of Justice to enforce payment for a reduced amount of £1,445,495.78.
+Judge Smith refused because part of the sum related to a power plant and was therefore excluded from the 1996 act, and the adjudicator's jurisdiction.
 Duro Felguera argued it was in fact owed money by Severfield because of overpayments.

-Severfield finally obtained a judgement in 2017 for £2,774,077.91 (or £1,760,480.27 up to 2014) but by then Duro Felguera UK Ltd had entered liquidation and recovery was limited to what Duro Felguera in Spain could be obliged to pay under a parent company guarantee for the period up to 2014.
+Severfield finally obtained a judgment in 2017 for £2,774,077.91 (or £1,760,480.27 up to 2014) but by then Duro Felguera UK Ltd had entered liquidation and recovery was limited to what Duro Felguera in Spain could be obliged to pay under a parent company guarantee for the period up to 2014.